Quantco/glum/docs/benchmarks.rst

 We extract target variables and benchmark them under typical distributions (for example, insurance claim counts using Poisson models).

-Runtime plots are reported relative to ``glum``: for each benchmark case, ``glum``'s runtime is normalized to 1.0 and other libraries are scaled accordingly.
+Runtime plots are reported relative to ``glum``: for each benchmark case, ``glum``'s runtime is normalized to 1.0 and other libraries' runtimes are scaled accordingly.
 If a bar exceeds the plotting range, the exact runtime is printed on the bar and an arrow indicates truncation.

 We compare ``glum`` against ``sklearn``, ``skglm``, ``glmnet``, ``h2o`` and ``celer``.
 As some libraries do not support all benchmark cases, these combinations are shown as ``N/A`` (not supported).
 If a library does not converge (either it reaches ``max_iter`` or exceeds the 100s timeout), it is shown as ``NC`` (not converged) at the maximum bar height.

-``glum`` was developed for settings with N >> K (many more observations than predictors, except for high-cardinality categorical ones), which is representative of the ``wide-insurance`` benchmark.
+glum was designed for settings with N >> K —that is, many more observations than predictors, apart from high-cardinality categorical features.
+This regime is well illustrated by the wide-insurance benchmark.
 For insurance data, we evaluate gamma, Poisson, and Tweedie distributions.

 ..
 BENCHMARK_FIGURES_START